Founder and Director of Generation Tree, Myanmar

-As a representative of a minority community in religiously and ethnically diverse Myanmar, Swe Mar Oo was exposed early on to people of different religious and ethnic backgrounds.
-She currently works as a civic educator.
-She is also a committee member of Society of Enlightening Quranic Knowledge (SEQK).
+As a representative of a minority community in Myanmar, Swe Mar Oo was exposed early on to people from diverse religious and ethnic backgrounds.
+Today, she is the Founder and Director of Generation Tree, a Yangon-based NGO which promotes diversity and inclusion.
+She has also served as a civic educator and as a committee member of the Society of Enlightening Quranic Knowledge (SEQK).
 Since late 2012, conflict between Buddhists and Muslims in Myanmar has escalated due to propaganda and rumours.
-Both communities have specific anxieties, and this realisation helped her understand that interreligious dialogue is important for social cohesion.
-She has been engaged in interreligious activities (e.g. interfaith dialogue, interfaith tour) with youth since 2012.
-She has many interreligious dialogue experiences.
-She facilitates interreligious dialogue hosted by the Judson Research Center (MIT) and occasionally the American Embassy cultural centre in Yangon.
-The factors for success of Swe Mar Oo are good communication and participation, respect to diversity, improved interfaith dialogue skill and trust building with other community.
-"Strength lies in differences, not in similarities" is her motto.
+Both communities have specific fears, and this realisation helped her understand that interreligious dialogue is important for social cohesion.
+She has been engaged in interreligious activities with youth since 2012.
+She also facilitates interreligious dialogues hosted by the Judson Research Center (MIT) and occasionally the American Embassy cultural centre in Yangon.
+Swe Mar Oo believes that successful communities are built on good communication and participation, respect for diversity, improved interfaith dialogue skills and trust building with other communities.
+Her motto is: "Strength lies in differences, not in similarities."